entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

  180. Transversely divided pineal plate forming anterior and posterior plates: absent (0); present (1).
 > Fitzpatrick *et al*.
 (2024), Character 123.

 > - In those taxa without pineal plate, this character is scored as 'not applicable'.

  6. Pineal or rostropineal plate fused to skull roof: no fusion (0); fusion (1).
 > Johnson *et al*.
 (2000), Character 2; Dupret *et al*.
 (2009), Character 10; Dupret *et al*.
 (2017), Character 10; Zhu *et al*.
 (2010), Character 10; Xue *et al*.
 (2025), Character 57.

+> - In those taxa without pineal plate, this character is scored as 'not applicable'.

  7. Position of pineal plate: further anteriorly from orbits (0); same level as orbits (1).
 > Dupret *et al*.
 (2009), Character 6; Dupret *et al*.
 (2017), Character 6; Zhu *et al*.
 (2010), Character 6; Xue *et al*.
 (2025), Character 55.

+> - In those taxa without pineal plate, this character is scored as 'not applicable'.
 > - In those taxa that the pineal plate is fused with rostral plate, we use the rostropineal plate to represent the pineal plate.

  8. Shape of the pineal plate on the external surface of the skull roof: short and broad (0); long and narrow (1).
 > Zhu Y *et al*.
 (2016), Character 101; Xue *et al*.
 (2025), Character 45.

+> - In those taxa without pineal plate, this character is scored as 'not applicable'.
 > - In those taxa that the rostral plate fused with the pineal plate, this character is scored as 'not applicable'.

  9. Position of anterior edge of pineal plate: over orbit (0); anterior to orbit (1).
 > Carr (1991), Character 8; Lelièvre (1995), character 5, modified; Carr and Hlavin (2010), Character 8; Rücklin *et al*.
 (2015), Character 8; Zhu Y *et al*.
 (2016), Character 8; Jobbins *et al*.
 (2022, 2024), Character 8; Xue *et al*.
 (2025), Character 8.

+> - In those taxa without pineal plate, this character is scored as 'not applicable'.
 > - In those taxa that the rostral plate is fused with the pineal plate or the pineal plate is asbent such as in phyllolepids, this character is scored as 'not applicable'.

  10. Position of posterior edge of pineal plate: over orbit (0); posterior to orbit (1).
 > Carr (1991), Character 9; Carr and Hlavin (2010), Character 9; Rücklin *et al*.
 (2015), Character 9; Zhu Y *et al*.
 (2016), Character 9; Jobbins *et al*.
 (2022, 2024), Character 9; Xue *et al*.
 (2025), Character 9.

+> - In those taxa without pineal plate, this character is scored as 'not applicable'.
 > - In those taxa that the pineal plate is absent such as in phyllolepids, this character is scored as 'not applicable'.

 233. Pineal opening perforation in dermal skull roof: (0) present; (1) absent.
 > Davis et al. (2012), Character 25; Choo et al. (2017), Character 24; King et al. (2017), Character 159; Castiello (2018), Character 117; Zhu Y. et al. (2022), Character 130; Andreev et al. (2022), Character 42; Brazeau et al. (2023), Character 162.
 Cui et al. (2023), Character 130.

+> - In those taxa without pineal plate, this character is scored as 'not applicable'.
 > - **Character 128 in "early gnathostome phylogeny github".**

 234. Pineal eminence (in taxa lacking pineal foramen): (0) absent; (1) present.